Yellows

 8. Cuban Yellow Grape – profusion of tiny oval/grape-like shaped fruits produced on small vigorous plants.
 Delightfully sweet and refreshing.
 A favorite for grandchildren (and some adults…) Expect AND receive long branched clusters that can be picked as individual fruits or in clusters (they ripen right to the tip, all at once) with very little cracking.
 The growing form of this one is more loose and open than “Coyote”.
 Can be left to sprawl on the ground or gently staked.
 Ind.
 70 days Pkt…$3.00

-9. Djena Lee’s Golden Girl – Back for 2024!
-Produced by & named after a native Indian girl…D. Jena Lee, who began growing this tomato in Minnesota & Illinois in the 1920’s and won with it at the Chicago Fair for 10 consecutive years.
+9. Djena Lee’s Golden Girl Produced by & named after a native Indian girl…D. Jena Lee, who began growing this tomato in Minnesota & Illinois in the 1920’s and won with it at the Chicago Fair for 10 consecutive years.
 Beautiful golden yellow round fruits of fairly large size, with great flavor: sweet, smooth and tangy.
 Trials of 2016 showed this one had a high production rate…all season long!
 Outstanding qualities.
 Ind.
 80 days Pkt…$3.00

 10. Dr. Wyche’s Yellow – Another in the world of strange pale Yellow/Orange HEAVY 2lb beefsteak fruits!
 Plants are typical 3-4 feet with heavy production.
 Flavor of these are exemplary tho!
 Pkt…$3.00